 506.5.1.2 In-line fan location.
 Where enclosed duct systems are connected to in-line fans not located outdoors, the fan shall be located in a room or space having the same fire-resistance rating as the duct enclosure.
 Access shall be provided for servicing and cleaning of fan components.
 Such rooms or spaces shall be ventilated in accordance with the fan manufacturer's installation instructions.

 506.5.2 Pollution-control units.
-The installation of pollution-control units shall be in accordance with the manufacturer's installation instructions and all of the following:
+The installation of pollution-control units shall be in accordance with all of the following: